quantumquantara-arch/aureon/evercycle-codex/evercycle_metadata.md

 - future-proof
 - machine-verifiable

-It is the structural backbone that lets Aureon, NexLevelAI, and Quantara evolve safely without breaking the Codex’s internal consistency.
+It is the structural backbone that lets Aureon evolve safely without breaking the Codex’s internal consistency.